Purity of Raw Gold in Uganda: 9 insights Buyers Must Know in 2025

 While refined gold globally is standardized at 99.9% (24K), Uganda’s raw gold is valued for its high baseline purity and lower cost, making it ideal for buyers seeking raw material for further processing.
 The DGSM’s oversight ensures that Uganda’s gold meets LBMA standards for export, enhancing its global appeal.

-Gold Buyers Africa Limited’s Commitment to Standards
+Our Commitment to Standards

 Gold Buyers Africa Limited adheres strictly to Uganda’s quality standards, sourcing gold from licensed miners in regions like Mubende, Karamoja, and Busia.

 They provide assay reports from certified labs and ensure all gold is conflict-free, accompanied by Certificates of Origin.
 Their compliance with environmental and ethical standards, such as those promoted by planetGOLD, makes them a preferred choice for buyers prioritizing quality and responsibility.
+Contact Us Today

 Why Buy Raw Gold from Uganda with Gold Buyers Africa Limited?

-Purchasing raw gold from Uganda offers unparalleled opportunities for investors, jewelers, and traders, and partnering with Gold Buyers Africa Limited ensures a secure, transparent, and profitable experience.
+Purchasing raw gold from Uganda offers unparalleled opportunities for investors, jewelers, and traders, and partnering with Gold Buyers Africa Limited we ensures a secure, transparent, and profitable experience.
 Here’s why you should choose us:

-High-Purity Gold at Competitive Prices
+High-Purity Gold at Competitive Prices:

 Uganda’s raw gold, with 90%–98% purity, is priced competitively at $78–$83 per gram, compared to the global spot price of $83.33 per gram.